-Elements of the Plan provided that the Company's indebtedness related to Predecessor Senior Notes and certain general unsecured claims were exchanged for common stock in settlement of those claims.
+Elements of the Plan provided that the Company's indebtedness related to Predecessor Senior Notes and certain general unsecured claims were exchanged for New Common Stock in settlement of those claims.
 Absent an exception, a debtor recognizes CODI upon discharge of its outstanding indebtedness for an amount of consideration that is less than its adjusted issue price.
 The IRC provides that a debtor in a Chapter 11 bankruptcy case may exclude CODI from taxable income, but must reduce certain of its tax attributes by the amount of any CODI realized as a result of the consummation of a plan of reorganization.
 The amount of CODI realized by a taxpayer is determined based on the fair market value of the consideration received by the creditors in settlement of outstanding indebtedness.
-As a result of the market value of equity upon emergence from Chapter 11 bankruptcy proceedings, the estimated amount of CODI and reduction in historical interest expense is approximately \$661 million, which will reduce the value of the Company's net operating losses.
-The actual reduction in tax attributes does not occur until the first day of the Company's tax gear subsequent to the date of emergence, or January 1, 2022.
+As a result of the market value of equity upon emergence from Chapter 11 bankruptcy proceedings, the estimated amount of CODI and historical interest expense haircut is approximately \$661 million, which will reduce the value of the Company's net operating losses.
+The actual reduction in tax attributes does not occur until the first day of the Company's tax year subsequent to the date of emergence, or January 1, 2022.
 The reduction of net operating losses is expected to be fully offset by a corresponding decrease in valuation allowance.

 Emergence from Chapter 11 bankruptcy proceedings resulted in a change in ownership for purposes of IRC Section 382.
-The Company currently expects to apply rules under IRC Section 382(1)(5) that would allow the Company to mitigate the limitations imposed under the regulations with respect to the Company's remaining tax attributes.
+The Company is applying rules under IRC Section 382(1)(5) that allow the Company to mitigate the limitations imposed under the regulations with respect to the Company's remaining tax attributes.
 The Company's deferred tax assets and liabilities, prior to the valuation allowance, have been computed on such basis.
-Taxpayers who qualify for this provision may, at their option, elect not to apply the election.
-If the provision does not apply, the Company's ability to realize the value of its tax attributes would be subject to limitation and the amount of deferred tax assets and liabilities, prior to the valuation allowance, may differ.
 Additionally, under IRC Section 382(1)(5), an ownership change subsequent to the Company's emergence could severely limit or effectively eliminate its ability to realize the value of its tax attributes.